 Blanket and Tarp

-An additional item for keeping warm should also be packed.
+An additional item for keeping warm should also be packed in your survival kit.
 Mylar emergency blankets or space blankets work decently, are cheap, compact, and lightweight.

 I like wool blankets.
 Yes, they are heavier but they are durable and still insulate well even when wet.
 Plus they can be used as a pillow, blanket, coat, sleeping pad, impromptu pack, and a temporary poncho.